rickybrent/minimal-symlayer-keyboard/README.md

             * **Long Press & Release**: Inserts a 0 (also triggered by pressing while holding Alt).
 * **Sym layer updated for the MP01**: The keys on the sym layer have been updated and changed to avoid duplicating any of the alt-keys already available, and to make it possible to enter certain common keys missing from the MP01's alt layer (such as parenthesis.)

-The Multipress for accented characters feature from the original project is disabled by default, but is still included.
+The Multipress for accented characters feature from the original project is disabled by default, but is still included and has been extended with a ligature option and Scandinavian templates.

 ## Installation